 Ms. Ambler’s previous experience includes serving as a judicial clerk to the Honorable W. Eugene Davis of the United States Court of Appeals for the Fifth Circuit.
-She was recognized in 2019, 2020 and 2021 by The Best Lawyers in America® for Construction Litigation.
+She was recognized in 2022 and the three years immediately preceding by The Best Lawyers in America® for Construction Litigation.
 Ms. Ambler was named a 2007, 2008 and 2009 Georgia "Rising Star" in the areas of Construction Litigation, Business Litigation, and International by Super Lawyers magazine.

 Represented an EPC Contractor involving disputes surrounding the design and construction of four new U.S. nuclear units at two sites.
 Claims on the projects have totaled over $4 billion and involved substantial federal court litigation.
 Some claims have been favorably resolved.

 Represented a California-based utility company against an equipment manufacturer in litigation over claims for breach of warranty and breach of contract.
 Resolved all disputes through settlement on terms favorable to the utility company.